Steve Wynn: Wynn Las Vegas and Macau (2000–2007)

-Mirage Resorts was sold to MGM Grand Inc. for $6.6 billion ($21 per share) in June 2000 to form MGM Mirage.
+Mirage Resorts was sold to MGM Grand Inc., owned by billionaire Kirk Kerkorian, for $6.6 billion ($21 per share) in June 2000 to form MGM Mirage.
 Five weeks before the deal was closed (April 27, 2000) Wynn purchased the Desert Inn for $270 million.
 He closed Desert Inn later that year.

 Wynn took Wynn Resorts Limited public in 2002.
 Wynn became a billionaire in 2004, when his net worth doubled to $1.3 billion.
 On April 28, 2005, he opened his most expensive resort at the time, the Wynn Las Vegas, on the site of the former Desert Inn.
 Built at a cost of $2.7 billion, it was the largest privately funded construction project in the nation as of 2005.

 Wynn successfully bid for one of three gaming concessions opened for tender in Macau.
 This property, known as Wynn Macau, opened on September 5, 2006.

 Encore hotels and other projects (2008–2018)

 The Encore Hotel in Las Vegas, showing the "esplanade" shops inside the buildings.

 Encore Las Vegas (pictured) was opened in 2008 on the same property as Wynn Las Vegas, though they are separate hotels and casinos.

 In the summer of 2008, hiring began for Encore Las Vegas, the newest in Wynn's collection of resorts.
 The tower of Encore is modeled after the Wynn Las Vegas tower, and they share the same "property" though they are separate hotels.
 After having started construction in 2006, the overall cost of the project equaled $2.3 billion.
 Encore opened on December 22, 2008.
 As of December 31, 2012, Wynn and Encore Las Vegas employed approximately 9,000 full-time employees.
 Encore at Wynn Macau, an expansion of Wynn Macau similar to the expansion of the Las Vegas property, opened on April 21, 2010.

 In 2016, Wynn opened the Wynn Palace in Cotai, Macao, PRC.
 It was previously approved by the Macau government in 2012.

 In September 2014, Wynn was awarded the license to build the Encore Boston Harbor casino (originally to be named Wynn Boston Harbor) in the eastern Massachusetts city of Everett, near downtown Boston.

 In 2018, The Wall Street Journal reported that some people recounted a pattern of sexual misconduct by Wynn, including several former employees.
 On February 6, 2018, Wynn stepped down as CEO of Wynn Resorts, though he denied all allegations.